-Screenings areA screening is a brief proceduresprocedure, using a formal and validated tool, designed to identify recipients who need more intensive evaluation and assessment activities.
+A screening is a brief procedure, using a formal and validated tool, designed to identify recipients who need more intensive evaluation and assessment activities.

-Screenings carried out by qualified Early Steps providers encompass Screening encompasses activities, carried out by qualified Early Steps Providers that are intended to identify those recipients who have a high probability of exhibiting delayed development and may need EIS at an early age.
+Screening encompasses activities, carried out by qualified Early Steps providers, that are intended to identify those recipients who have a high probability of exhibiting delayed development and may need EIS at an early age.